awsdocs/aws-codepipeline-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ### Permissions related to notifications in read\-only managed policies<a name="notifications-readonly"></a>

-The `AWSCodePipelineReadOnlyAccess` managed policy includes the following statements to allow read\-only access to notifications\.
+The `AWSCodePipeline_ReadOnlyAccess` managed policy includes the following statements to allow read\-only access to notifications\.
 Users with this policy applied can view notifications for resources, but cannot create, manage, or subscribe to them\.

 ```
    {